yahoo/panoptes/docs/Concepts.md

     }
 }
 ```

-Resources are 'discovered' by the [Discovery subsystem](#discovery).

-At Oath, we set the resource ids to FQDNs for network devices since they are guaranteed to be unique within our
-system.
-Also, we set the following classifiers:

-* Class: "network" for network devices, "system" for hosts
-* Subclass: Typically set to the _function_ of the resource - e.g. switch, firewall, router
-* Type: For network devices, the manufacturer name

-Note that the above are an implementation detail at Oath and only meant to serve as guidance - in your installation,
-they could be set to any value.

-We would urge you to consider your resource naming and classification standards before a large scale rollout -
-as you will see in the next section, setting up resources correctly makes operations easier.

 #### DSL

 A powerful concept throughout Panoptes is of the 'resource filter DSL' which can be applied to select/filter resources